ITIL vs. Agile: Differences, Integration, and When to Use Each

 Compared to ITIL, that might sound chaotic.
 However, one of the 12 Agile principles is to "Welcome changing requirements, even in late development."

-As we've covered here this means "Good programmers have the ability to make changes rapidly, frequently, and on short notice.
+This means "Good programmers have the ability to make changes rapidly, frequently, and on short notice.
 Waiting to design a new system with improvements that could be made now is inefficient and a waste of time.
 The ability to conceive and implement changes is critical in agile software development."

 Any number of people involved in agile software development could request a change.
 Such as, other engineers on the team, operational leaders, product managers, clients, customers, and end-users, e.g., reporting a bug.